polterguy/camphora-five/help-files/Camphora Five/05 - Manually editing your app.md

 you can evaluate the snippet below, for then to edit your app's _"desktop.hl"_ file, and change the parts of your `class` property that declares which icon to use.

-T.H.
-Rose Home Cloud, Inc. can also help you edit your app, or create custom apps entirely from scratch for you, if you require additional features, or custom apps.
+We can also help you edit your app, or create custom apps entirely from scratch for you, if you require additional features, or custom apps.
 This is a service we charge for.
 Feel free to send us an email at thomas@gaiasoul.com if you want to hear more about these types of services.